saloot/NeuralNetworkTomography/Codes Used in Papers/InverseNeural/Simulation Code/Codes/ReproduceFigures/README.md

 ### Step 3: Plotting the results
-Finally, we can reproduce the plots
+After performing the above steps, we can finally reproduce the plots.

 1. Quality of association matrix: we calculate the *average* of the values returned by the algorithm (i.e. it's "beliefs") for excitatiroy, inhibitory and non-existen ("void") connections.
 In principle, we expect the average for excitatory connections be higher than void and then higher than the inhibitory connections.
 2. Quality of adjacency matrix: after transforming the association matrix into the a ternary digital one, we can calculate *[precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall)* to find out how accurately the algorithm is capable of identifying excitatory and inhibitory connections.